-The need for Hanson to proactively engage with the community on an ongoing basis was identified and it was acknowledged that Hanson need to demonstrate high levels of ongoing environmental performance and accountability for the Project in order to develop trust in the local community.
+Hanson has undertaken additional consultation since the exhibition of the EIS in order to inform, educate and listen to the community.
+However, the need for Hanson to proactively engage with the community on an ongoing basis has been identified and it was acknowledged that Hanson need to demonstrate high levels of ongoing environmental performance and accountability for the Project in order to develop trust in the local community.
 Key Insights presented a range of recommendations that have been accepted as commitments by Hanson.
+Many of these recommendations have been proactively implemented by Hanson since the completion of the Social Impact Assessment.